 I have long been an avid reader of nearly every genre, and grew up cutting my reading teeth on Poe, Hitchcock, Hammett, and Lovecraft.
-In high school I became one with Dune, et al., the Crystal Singer, Jacqueline Suzanne’s Dolls, and everything Heinlein.
+In high school I became one with Dune, et al., the Crystal Singer, Jacqueline Suzanne’s Dolls, Agatha Christie, and everything Heinlein.
 College years were the classics – Steinbeck, Waugh, Wharton, Hemingway, and F. Scott Fitzgerald.
-Then came Margaret Atwood, Stephen King, and Neil Gaiman, just to get breakfast started.
+Then came Margaret Atwood, Stephen King, and Ann Perry, just to get breakfast started.

 I was a fan of Perry Mason because my dad and I read the books and watched those shows together.
 I blame Perry completely for my choice of day job, although in all honesty, I can’t sing crystal and real-life bodice ripping wasn’t nearly as interesting as Rosemary Rogers led us to believe, so my options were somewhat limited to the conventional choices.